trandannyy/flask-on-docker/README.md

 This line starts up the service so that we can begin using it.
 Note, that the `-d` stands for "daemon" which runs the service in the background.
 To ensure it is working, you can try running `docker ps -a` to see if there are processes, otherwise, proceed with the next step!

 **Phase 2**

 Now that the service is up and running, load up a web browser page, Firefox is recommended.
-Then search: "localhost:YOURPORT/upload".
+Then search: "localhost:YOURPORT/upload" where "YOURPORT" is the port you used for portforwarding.

-From here, press "Upload" and upload your image of choice.
-Then, to view your image, head over to "localhost:YOURPORT/media/YOURFILENAME".
+From here, press "Browse" and upload your image of choice, then press "Upload".
+Then, to view your image, head over to "localhost:YOURPORT/media/YOURFILENAME" where "YOURPORT" is the port you used for portforwarding and "YOURFILENAME" is the name of your file.

 You should now see your image!
 If you do not, ensure that you are correctly portforwarding and using the correct file name (potentially including the file extension!)